 It is generally believed that gain saturation occurs due to velocity saturation in QWIPs [15].
 However, as shown in figure 5.8, gain peaks well before the average electron velocity in the device peaks.
 This is an expected result based on the above conclusion.
 An electron's mobility decreases when it is scattered to L valley.
 The other effect of transferring to L valley is increased capture probability and decreased electron lifetime.
-While we observe slight negative differential change in the gain-bias characteristic, stronger negative differential change can be expected in the case of larger rate of increase in the capture probability with increasing bias, which may occur in the presence of stronger capture through the L valley QW.
-As seen from figure 5.8, gain starts to increase with bias under large bias (above ~ 3 V).
-Similar behaviour was experimentally observed through noise measurements by other groups [102-104], and the gain rise under large bias was attributed to avalanche multiplication, which is not included in our simulations.
-Based on our results, this behaviour may, at least partially, be attributed to the increase in the lifetime of the electrons in the satellite valleys as they gain more energy from the increasing E-field.
+While we observe slight negative differential change in the gainbias characteristic, stronger negative differential change can be expected in the case of larger rate of increase in the capture probability with increasing bias, which may occur in the presence of stronger capture through the L valley QW.
+As seen from figure 5.8, gain starts to increase with bias under large bias (above $\sim 3$ V).
+Similar behavior was experimentally observed through noise measurements by other groups [102-104], and the gain rise under large bias was attributed to avalanche multiplication, which is not included in our simulations.
+Based on our results, this behavior may, at least partially, be attributed to the increase in the lifetime of the electrons in the satellite valleys as they gain more energy from the increasing Efield.

-5.5 Dependence of Gain, Electron Velocity and Excited Electron Lifetime on QWIP Material Parameters

-The gain of QWIPs is usually extracted from noise measurements [15,32,97,99, 101,102,105].
-The gain can be expressed as L_d/L where L_d is the drift distance of the excited electrons, and L is the total device length.
-Figure 5.9 compares the drift distances versus average electric field in device extracted from measured gains reported by different groups for various QWIPs [32,94,97,101,103].
+5.5 Dependence of Gain, Electron Velocity and Excited Electron Lifetime on QWIP Material Parameters distances versus average electric field in device extracted from measured gains reported by different groups for various QWIPs [32,39,97,101,103].
 The gain of $Al_xGa{1-x}As/GaAs$ QWIP with x~0.3 usually exhibits negative differential change beyond ~2 V for a 50-well device [15,97].
 The negative differential change in the gain was attributed to ground state sequential tunnelling by Levine et al. [15] and to the degradation of transport properties through intervalley transfer in the barriers by Schneider et al. [97].
 However, $Al_xGa{1-x}As/GaAs$ QWIPs with lower barrier Al mole fractions show relatively high gain under large bias without displaying negative differential change [32,102].